Oddisee: Style and influences

-Oddisee was originally influenced by his parents' heritages, combined with a hip hop influence from his older cousins.
+Oddisee was originally influenced by Black American jazz traditions and the Golden Age of hip-hop from his older American cousins.
+Oddisee was primarily influenced by Black American musical traditions.
+Growing up next door to Parliament Funkadelic's bass player Gary Shider in P.G.
+County, Maryland left a deep musical impact on the young Oddisee.
+He is also influenced by gospel music and the vocal harmonizing traditions of his Black American heritage.
 In an interview with NPR, he explained why he was influenced by early East Coast emcees such as Eric B. & Rakim, De La Soul, and A Tribe Called Quest.
 He stated that these rappers don't talk about drugs or murder, and he could relate more to their lyrics.